MackinationsAi/Upgraded-Depth-Anything-V2/README.md

 - **2024-06-14:** Paper, project page, code, models, demo, & benchmark are all released.
 - **2024-06-20:** The repo has been upgraded & is also now running on .safetensors models instead of .pth models.
 - **2024-06-23:** Updated installation process to be a simpler one_click_install.bat file.
 It automatically downloads the depth models into a 'checkpoints' folder, the triton wheel into the repo's main folder & installs all of the dependencies needed. *[Also updated this README.md file to provide more clarity!]*
+- **2024-06-24:** [pravdomil](https://github.com/pravdomil) has provided a much need update to UDAV2 for 16bit image creation in order to make stunning 3D Bas-Reliefs!
+I am currently in the process of updating the gradio webui to include both 16bit single image & 16bit batch image creation which will be pushed in the coming days.
+- **2024-06-25:** I'm currently working on a beta version of UDAV2 as an automatic1111 extension & will be released next week, so stay-tuned!

 ## Windows Installation